aandaleon/SQL-Simplifier/README.md

 ### Optional
 * List of genes (Ensembl ids), one per row
 * List of gene names, one per row
+* Flags containing the information you want queried (see Program options)

+When the program is run without any parameters or gene lists, it will query every gene in a model and output `cv_R2_avg`, `rsid`, and `weight`, the most common metrics utilized by the Wheeler lab.

 ## Example
 **have one example that has a list of genes, one that queries all in a db file, and one that doesn't query weights**